xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 ​
 ## Defining dimensions in our theme
 ​
-Dimensions are something that I usually define in my theme, as some dimensions like a list item padding, a small size, and a container margin, among others, have semantic meanings.
+I usually define dimensions in my theme since many of them have a meaning for me.
+Examples are list items' padding, a "small size", and a container margin.
 ​
 We can use a similar approach here and define a dimension class:
 ​